 “..had no access to China's political, military, economic, or social resources, nor did they enjoy any foreign backing.”

-"Democratic types demand that everything be made known, even wanting to understand criminal investigation work and to participate in criminal investigation conferences – that is not acceptable. . .
-All day we are with these democratic types and enlightened types, and we do not believe that they will influence us; but in reality, they have their own style of living, and just as the Political Legal Committee always wants to influence us police, even regarding terminology, this Committee will still want to persist.
-We are leading and remaking the democratic types, and so we must be constantly vigilant, otherwise we will be influenced by them."
 In various publications, leaders of the Minzhu Dangpai emphasized the need for introspection and intellectual self-improvement in order to serve the interests of the people.
 They condemned opposing forces as reactionary, leaving no room for ambiguity in their stance.
 These publications also clearly outlined the expectations of the CCP from intellectuals at large, as well as specifically from the members of the Minzhu Dangpai.
-By publicly expressing their unwavering support in response to the Labor Day Call, the Minzhu Dangpai leaders contributed to a narrative that portrayed the smaller political forces in China willingly and consciously submitting to the leadership of the CCP in the months leading up to the establishment of the People's Republic.
+By publicly expressing their unwavering support in response to the Labor Day Call (See Part 2), the Minzhu Dangpai leaders contributed to a narrative that portrayed the smaller political forces in China willingly and consciously submitting to the leadership of the CCP in the months leading up to the establishment of the People's Republic.
 Furthermore, these writings by the Minzhu Dangpai leaders pre-emptively undermined any future challenges to the legitimacy of the CCP by categorizing any forces questioning the Communist leadership as revisionist.

 "…The Communists have no ambition of being the sole leaders of the nation.
 Of this we are convinced and we know them very well.
 They are realists and know that the Chinese people will never really support and help a One-party dictatorship."

-The CCP and the Minzhu Dangpai aim at the same goal: a new and modern China.
-To achieve this objective, some measures have to be taken.
-The main targets are the elimination of foreign imperialism, the integration of China’s territories (Tibet, Xinjiang, and Taiwan) by ending the civil war, and the revival of a central authority.
-The reform of the agriculture, industry, education, and healthcare are also important issues for the Minzhu Dangpai.
+The CCP and the Minzhu Dangpai aimed at the same goal: a new and modern China.
+To achieve this objective, some measures had to be taken.
+The main targets were the elimination of foreign imperialism, the integration of China’s territories (Tibet, Xinjiang, and Taiwan) by ending the civil war, and the revival of a central authority.
+The reform of the agriculture, industry, education, and healthcare were also important issues for the Minzhu Dangpai.

-"Furthermore, in terms of circulars from the Party’s Central Committee, some of them are stipulated to be issued to military-Region headquarters and provincial government departments; others are to be issued to divisional military headquarters and to district government departments; still others are to be issued to regimental military headquarters and to county government departments; while some others are to be circulated all the way down to ordinary civilians.
-The issuing of one and the same circular sometimes has to follow the sequence of first sending it to the central government and only later distributing it to local governments, or first sending it to Party members and only later to non-Party members."
-In several ways, the party leaders of the CCP are trying to convince the Minzhu Dangpai that the collaboration, called the ‘new democracy’, will last at least 20 to 30 years and there will be no big changes in the foreign policy.
-Zhou Enlai clarifies in a speech for potential candidates of the political consultative conference, the foreign policy with respect to the US:
+A complicated system existed in the distribution of News.
+Moreover, regarding directives from the Party's Central Committee, certain directives were designated to be sent to military-region headquarters and provincial government departments, while others were intended for divisional military headquarters and district government departments.
+Similarly, some directives were directed to regimental military headquarters and county government departments, while others were disseminated to ordinary civilians.
+The distribution of a single directive sometimes followed a sequence wherein it was initially sent to the central government and later distributed to local governments, or it may be first sent to Party members and subsequently to non-Party members.
+In several ways, the party leaders of the CCP were trying to convince the Minzhu Dangpai that the collaboration, called the ‘new democracy’, would last at least 20 to 30 years and there would be no big changes in the foreign policy.
+Zhou Enlai clarified in a speech for potential candidates of the political consultative conference, the foreign policy with respect to the US:

 ".. the policy of the CCP is “Don’t cut them off, but don’t be in a rush to establish diplomatic relations.